Bohdan100/phonebook-api/README.md

 # Phonebook Application
-The **Phonebook Application** is a demonstration project that provides a simple implementation of a digital phonebook for managing contacts.
-It showcases modern development practices using Spring Boot and integrates robust database management and testing tools.
+The **Phonebook Application** is a Spring Boot application that provides RESTful API endpoints for managing contacts in a digital phonebook.
+The application features its own user authentication mechanism utilizing tokens and session identifiers.
+The AuthAPI includes endpoints for user registration, login, and logout.
+Users can create, edit, or delete contacts and search for them based on various criteria.
+All data is securely stored in a PostgreSQL database.

 ## Features
+- Authentication API powered by **Spring Security**, featuring a custom **JWT filter**.
+- Secure, token-based authentication implemented using **JWT (JSON Web Tokens)**.
+- Session management with session expiration checks, integrated via **cookies**.
-- Add, update, view, and delete contacts.
+- CRUD operations for contacts (add, update, view, and delete) available through RESTful API endpoints.
-- Persist contact information using PostgreSQL.
+- Structured and organized data storage backed by **PostgreSQL**.
-- Handle database migrations with Flyway.
+- DEfficient database versioning and migrations with **Flyway**.
+- Reduced boilerplate code through the use of **Lombok**.
-- Simplify setup and build processes with Gradle.
+- Streamlined setup and build processes using **Gradle**.
-- Streamline code using Lombok to reduce boilerplate.
 - Ensure code quality and correctness with JUnit 5 tests.

 ## Requirements